awerdich/dentexmodel/README.md

 ```bash
 git clone git@github.com:ccb-hms/computervision.git
 ```
-3. Navigate to the repository's directory: `cd computervision` to change your current directory to the repository's directory.
+3. Navigate to the repository's directory: Use `cd computervision` to change your current directory to the repository's directory.
 4. Build the Docker image.
 Use the command `docker compose build` to build a Docker image from the Dockerfile in the current directory.
 This image will include all the specifications from the Dockerfile,